fedora-python/portingguide/source/dicts.rst

 Dictionaries
 ------------

-There are two most significant changes related to dictionaries in Python 3.
+There are three most significant changes related to dictionaries in Python 3.

 Removed ``dict.has_key()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~